zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/parameter-anonymous.md

 PermaID: 1000169
 Title: Dapper Anonymous Type Parameter - Learn How to Avoid SQL Injection
 MetaDescription: Unlock the power of Dapper with Anonymous Type Parameter to avoid SQL Injection.
 Learn how to easily pass your parameter without worrying about user input.
-LastMod: 2023-10-20
+LastMod: 2025-06-16
 ---

 # Dapper Anonymous Type Parameter: Discover How to Avoid SQL Injection

 ## Description

-Dapper make it simple & safe (SQL Injection) to use parameter by supporting anonymous type.
+Dapper makes it simple & safe (SQL Injection) to use parameters by supporting anonymous types.

  - Anonymous parameters are used in cases where you don't want to hardcode the parameter names in your query.
  - This can be useful if you want to dynamically build a query, or if you want to avoid SQL injection attacks.